numbas/editor/docs/accessibility/exam.rst

 The default Numbas theme contains a print stylesheet which your browser can use to produce a printed version of an exam.
 After starting a Numbas exam, use your browser’s :guilabel:`Print` feature.

+Some exams may not allow you to print the full transcript of your exam.
+This is determined by the exam author.

 Using a screenreader
 ~~~~~~~~~~~~~~~~~~~~